> For the complete documentation index, see llms.txt.

 }

-5. Verify the relations section includes:
+5. Verify the relations section includes all four relations:

 "workflow": {